-How the rock Limestone, a sedimentary rock, formed from the shells of marine was formed animals and by precipitation of calcium carbonate on the ocean floor.
+How the rock was formed animals and by precipitation of calcium carbonate on the ocean floor.
 With time, these materials hardened into limestone.
-Magnesium in seawater moved through the limestone to replace some of the calcium to form dolomite.
-Dolomite is also known as dolostone.
+Magnesium in seawater moved through the limestone to replace some of the

-- Did you Limestone powder is added to toothpaste to scrub teeth clean. - know?
+Did you • Limestone powder is added to toothpaste to scrub teeth clean.

+- know?
 The ancient Egyptian pyramids were made of limestone. - Most Wisconsin fossils are found in this kind of rock. - Marble is metamorphosed from limestone and dolomite.